ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 entity to store sightings of it.
 We expect the community to think of many more uses for folders.

-Folders may seem rather like datasets in their implementation: in our current draft of the Data Model one may name folders, add a description, even annotate them, exactly as with datasets.
-The most obvious difference from datasets is what folders may contain: ROIs, but also other folders, even a mix of both.
-Folders may be nested arbitrarily deeply but with a caveat: a folder may have only one parent.
-The same dataset can be put into many projects but the folder hierarchy is a strict tree.
+Folders may seem rather like Datasets in their implementation: in our current draft of the Data Model one may name Folders, add a description, even annotate them, exactly as with datasets.
+The most obvious difference from Datasets is what Folders may contain: ROIs, but also other folders, even a mix of both.
+Folders may be nested arbitrarily deeply but with a caveat: a Folder may have only one parent.
+The same Dataset can be put into many projects but the Folder hierarchy is a strict tree.
 This simplifies the user interface and speeds up processing.

 ## Graphical clients

-A ROI may be both on an image and in some folders.
+An ROI may be both on an image and in some folders.
 When a scientist views the ROIs of an image in OMERO.insight or OMERO.web they will be able to see how those ROIs are organized into folders.
 Work is ongoing in both clients to deliver at least some ability to work with ROIs and